ibm-cloud-docs/vpc/bare_metal_server_faq.md

 * Integrates with other VPC services such as virtual server, security groups, networking, and more.
 * Faster provisioning and deployment and simple hourly billing.

 Keep in mind that Bare Metal Servers for VPC is less customizable than classic bare metal servers.

+For more information about the differences between the Classic infrastructure and VPC, see [ Comparing IBM Cloud Classic and VPC infrastructure environments](/docs/cloud-infrastructure?topic=cloud-infrastructure-compare-infrastructure).

 ## What operating systems are supported?
 {: #faq-bare-metal-1}